hedyhli/outline.nvim/README.md

   `opts` table.
   - param `opts` can be passed to `callback` without processing

+  The function should return a list of "symbol tables".

-  Each symbol table in the list of symbols should have these fields:
+  Each symbol table should have these fields:
-  - name: string
+  - name: string -- displayed in the outline
-  - kind: integer
+  - kind: integer -- determines the icon to use
-  - selectionRange: table with fields `start` and `end`, each have fields `line` and `character`, each integers
+  - selectionRange: table with fields `start` and `end`, each have fields `line` and `character`, each integers:
-  - range: table with fields `start` and `end`, each have fields `line` and `character`, each integers
+  `{ start = { line = ?, character = ? }, ['end'] = { line = ?, character = ? } }`
+  - range: same as selectionRange
-  - children: list of table of symbols
+  - children: list of symbol tables
   - detail: (optional) string, shown for `outline_items.show_symbol_details`

 The built-in [markdown](./lua/outline/providers/markdown.lua) provider is a